A Brief History of the Movement That Changed the World

 It’s easy to get caught up in the rainbows and confetti (and we love that, too!), but Pride is rooted in resistance.
 Many of the rights we have today were won because people like Marsha P. Johnson, Sylvia Rivera, and countless others refused to be silent.

-So yes—Pride may have started with an uprising, possibly a brick.
+That’s why we keep showing up.
+Pride may have started with an uprising, possibly a brick.
 But it was carried by courage, community, and the fierce belief that we all deserve to exist freely and fully.

 Thanks for being here.
 Thanks for being you.